Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.

 Tip: The price to extend your room may be significantly higher than what you reserved online.
 You’ll often be told to pay the walk-in price or fight Bali’s notoriously slow Wi-Fi to extend your stay online.

 The oldest trick in the book?
 Leave a review on a competitor’s page about bedbugs.
-Although not a serious problem in Bali and probably just someone’s jab at the hotel, you should know how to check your room for bed bugs before getting settled.
+Although not a serious problem in Bali and probably just someone’s jab at the hotel, you should know how to check your room for bed bugs immediately after checking in.

-Airbnb, a website that enables people to find or rent vacation homes, has exploded in popularity.
-The many expats who settled in Bali travel frequently or return to their home countries.
-Some residents choose to rent their homes and condos while gone.
+Airbnb has exploded in popularity on Bali.
+The many expat residents who settled on Bali travel frequently or return to their home countries.
+Some of these residents choose to rent their homes and condos while gone.
 Others may simply rent an extra room while still living onsite.

 If you’re having trouble finding a hotel in Bali, prefer to have a kitchen, or want to stay in a more residential area, consider looking for an Airbnb.
-Obviously, location is a big factor unless you intend to rent a motorbike for the duration of your stay.
+Many Airbnb options are just outside of the tourist area.
+For more mobility, look for places within walking distance of KL's extensive rail network.

 Noise Can Be an Issue